-- In a large measuring cup, whisk together milk, butter, egg, and vanilla.
+- In a large measuring cup, whisk together warm milk, butter, egg, and vanilla.
+Set aside.

-- In the bowl of a standing mixer fitted with a dough hook, add 3 cups flour, sugar, yeast, salt, and cinnamon.
-With the mixer on low speed, add the milk mixture and mix until the dough comes together, about 2 minutes.
+- In an electric mixer fitted with the dough hook attachment, combine 3 cups flour, sugar, yeast, salt, and cinnamon.
+With the motor running on low, slowly drizzle in the milk mixture and mix until the dough comes together, about 2 minutes.

 - Add raisins and increase mixer speed to medium and mix until the dough is smooth and elastic, 9 to 10 minutes.
 After 5 minutes, the dough should clear the sides of the bowl (have pulled away) but stay attached at the bottom.
 If the dough is sticking to the sides of the bowl, add the remaining flour, 1 tablespoon at a time, until the dough clears the side of the bowl.